25 Days of Giving: Charitable Remainder Trusts

 Variations of CRUTs

-Several variations of the CRUT are permitted under the IRC:
+Several variations of the CRUT are permitted under the Internal Revenue Code:

 - A Net-Income CRUT (NICRUT) permits the trustee to distribute an annual payment that is the lesser of the specified percentage of value in that year, or the net income actually earned by the trust in that year.